IncentroBA/DonutChart/README.md

 ## SimpleDonutChart

 Display a simple donut chart with smooth hover effect.
 The input data is based on listview-style input.
 The item type is configurable.

 The size of the donut chart is relative to it's parent container.
 Place the donut chart inside a layoutgrid, for example, to set it's width.
 Relative widths work better in combination with responsive screens.

 ## Features

+### General

 Set listview context within the app and configure chart value (`Integer`) and value names (`string`).

+Both the chart legend and the donut chart segments can be hovered to see some additional information inside a tooltip.

+### Sorting

+Sorting options: The results can be sorted by name, value or even via custom attribute (`Integer`).

+### Colors

 Configure the colors that will be used for each item in the list.
 The widget uses an array of 6 default colors.

-Both the chart legend and the donut chart segments can be hovered to see some additional information inside a tooltip.

-Sorting options: The results can be sorted by name, value or even via custom attribute (`Integer`).
+### Visual details

 Display unit type (`String`).